Home Repair and Do It Yourself Tips from the Natural Handyman

 When the door opens toward you and the knob is on the right hand side, it is a RIGHT HAND DOOR.

-(Note from NH: Most interior doors are identical on both sides, but some exterior doors have a definite inside and outside.
+(Note from NH: Most interior doors are identical on both sides, but virtually all modern exterior doors have a definite inside and outside.
 So it is important to know not only the handing but whether the door is "inswing" or "outswing" when ordering.)

 Some knowledgeable do-it-yourselfers use other methods to determine door handing.
 One common alternative is to note the location of the hinges as opposed to the location of the lock.
 To summarize this method...